drew-mack/ds-lecture-nosql/nosql.markdown

 software development have taken to employing NoSQL databases.

 Exactly how they sound, NoSQL databases do not require the definition or a relational structure in order to start storing data.
+At the same time, NoSQL databases also preserve the guarantees critical to the basic function of a database such as operation atomicity.
 This freedom grants many of strengths present in NoSQL databases that their SQL sisters lack.
 The two critical advantages for NoSQL are syntax and scalability.
 Although quality SQL syntax resources are plentiful[^1], the necessary notation for describing and working within the pre-defined schema of a relational database can feel restrictive.
 As far as scalability, SQL databases scale vertically, whereas NoSQL databases scale horizontally.
 What that essentially means is SQL databases need a more powerful server in order to serve more clients, but a NoSQL